EXCLUSIVE-Dyson dumps Malaysian supplier ATA over labour concerns

 It did not disclose the findings of the audit.

-(Reporting by A. Ananthalakshmi; additional reporting by Liz Lee; Editing by Lincoln Feast.)
+(Reporting by A. Ananthalakshmi; additional reporting by Liz Lee; Editing by Lincoln Feast and Christopher Cushing)

 ((ananthalakshmi.as@thomsonreuters.com; Twitter: @AnanthalakshmiA;))